How to Join Us

 Financial assistance is available to those families with pupils entering Bolton School from ages 11 through to 18.
 Bursaries ensure that pupils are drawn from diverse backgrounds; many of our students are from families whose income is below the national average.
-Currently, one in five pupils receive Bursary-assisted places.
+Currently, one in five pupils receives a Bursary-assisted place.
 This is made possible by our Open Door Bursary Fund, which aims to maintain the ethos of Lord Leverhulme who, when re-endowing the School in 1915, wanted to offer an education for all, regardless of financial circumstances.

 Parents whose income is less than circa £20,000 may be offered full remission of fees.
 Those parents whose income exceeds circa £80,000 will not qualify for assistance.